appium/appium-inspector/docs/session-inspector/gestures.md

 - Execute the gesture
 - Edit the gesture (will open it in the [Gesture Builder](#gesture-builder))
-- Download the gesture as a JSON file
+- Export the gesture as a JSON file
 - Delete the gesture

 ## Gesture Builder